bdukes/mstest-demo/README.md

 ## Build error when one test project references another

-Starting with MSTest 3.6.0, when one test project references another test project, warning CS0436 is emitted by the compiler because the same type is being compiled into two assemblies.
+([Issue #3813](https://github.com/microsoft/testfx/issues/3813)) Starting with MSTest 3.6.0, when one test project references another test project, warning CS0436 is emitted by the compiler because the same type is being compiled into two assemblies.

 ### Steps to reproduce

-- Checkout `build-error-on-reference` branch
+1. Checkout `build-error-on-reference` branch
-- Run `dotnet clean` to ensure a clean environment
+2. Run `dotnet clean` to ensure a clean environment
-- Run `dotnet build`
+3. Run `dotnet build`

 ### Expected Results